-We recognized the area of burner management most in need of innovation was the user experience.
+Our latest BMS solution, the PF2200, was built to address what we recognized as the area of burner management most in need of innovation: the user experience.
 The PF2200 is designed to optimize installation, commissioning, troubleshooting and daily operation.
 This focus on the user will optimize the time required on-site for both installation and operator training.
-With the user focused design being combined with an expanded feature set, the PF2200 becomes a very powerful tool to reduce downtime and lessen the burden on producers in a wide variety of applications, ranging from dual-burner to forced draft, to a variety of waste-gas destruction applications.
+With the user-focused design being combined with an expanded feature set, the PF2200 becomes a very powerful tool to reduce downtime and lessen the burden on producers in a wide variety of applications, ranging from dual-burner to forced draft, to a variety of waste-gas destruction applications.